-At Indoor Science, we compiled a list of the most prevalent indoor moisture problems for 100 homes in the Chicago area over the span of 6 months from August 2017 to January 2018.
+At Indoor Science, we compiled a list of the most prevalent indoor causes of moisture problems for 100 homes in the Chicago area over the span of 6 months from August 2017 to January 2018.
 These were homes in which we performed mold or moisture inspections.
 In this blog post, I will discuss some of the most common moisture problems we encountered.
 These include water intrusion from external sources, damp foundations, plumbing leaks, insufficient management of moisture sources, and thermal bridging.

 The most common cause of dampness is moisture intrusion from an external source.
 54% of the homes in our analysis had this problem.
 These problems are typically caused by a roof leak or window leak during a heavy rain or ice damming.
 Leaks in roofs are commonly caused by damaged or missing shingles, weakness at penetration points, and failing flashing.
 Window leaks may be caused by failing caulk or sealant around the window frame.